cyberspidy1/IPA_analysis_V1.0/README.md

 Note:
  - Make sure Jail broken iphone is connected via USB
  - Make sure Frida is installed in phone and your system
+ - Make sure SSH is running on the phone with Default username root and password alpine
  - Make sure you have this Git already cloned for dump.py "https://github.com/AloneMonkey/frida-ios-dump.git"